Insurance Resources & Calculators

 - Policy May ExtendUnless policy provides longer

-These are general references, not legal advice.
+These are general references for property claims, not legal advice.
+Auto claims follow different state statutes for property damage and diminished value (generally 2 to 5 years from date of loss).
 Policy language and case-specific facts control.
 Run your specific loss through the Insurance Claim Deadline Calculator for a peril-specific answer.

 Frequently Asked Questions